flairNLP/flair/docs/tutorial/tutorial-hunflair2/customize-linking.md

         hpo[name].append(concept_id)
 ```

-Then we can convert this mapping into a dictionary that can be used by our linking model:
+Then we can convert this mapping into a [`InMemoryEntityLinkingDictionary`](#flair.datasets.entity_linking.InMemoryEntityLinkingDictionary) that can be used by our linking model:

 ```python
 from flair.datasets.entity_linking import (